Money can't be stored at Swan without belonging to "someone". This "someone" is the account holder.

 To do this, Swan provides a streamlined and ultra-strong verification process through web responsive onboarding interfaces that can easily be integrated into your product.

 Here's how it works: the person opening the account takes a selfie, presents at least one identification document, and Swan compares the two.
-The combination of identity documentation and biometric face recognition makes for an ultra-strong KYC.
+The combination of identity documentation and biometric face recognition makes for an ultra-strong KYC and it is called Identity verification.
+Once that step done, we can issue instantly IBAN related to this account.
+Learn more here about requirements for verifying an account holder for each account country.

 Swan is proud to make your job easier with this ultra-strong KYC, but if it's a blocking point for you and you feel it is absolutely vital to collect your account holders' data and identification yourself, don't hesitate to contact us: [email protected].